Im-Madhur-Gupta/maverick/README.md

   - Docker
   - BullMQ
 - **AI**:
-  - LLMs for trend prediction and decision-making.
+  - Google Gemini for trend prediction and decision-making.
 - **Blockchain**:
+  - Currently, agents are deployed on Solana.
   - **Agent**: Leveraging the 0xDisciple agent from [FereAI](https://www.fereai.xyz/) for autonomous trading.

 ---